nathanaelrajah/sw_documentation_template/documentation/01_introduction_and_goals.rst

 Introduction/Background
 ======================
-Digiteks Insurance Solutions is a digital assessing company.
-The core business goal is to provide this assessing service to their clients in the most efficient manner possible, thus ensuring absolute client satisfaction.
+Digiteks Insurance Solutions is a digital assessing company offering services to insurance companies.
+The core business goal is to provide this assessing service to their clients in the most efficient aproach possible, thus ensuring absolute client satisfaction.

-Business Objectives/Goals
+Project objctives/Goals
 ======================
+1) To have a cenralised digital claims management and workflow system that integrates all workflows of the business in order to produce an efficient system.
+2)